btkostner/btkostner.io/content/reading/2025-12-20-elixir-github-action.md

   - reusable
 ---

-I realized I haven't made a new post in forever, so I figured I'd leave a little tidbit to keep things rolling.
-This is the reusable Github action I use for my Elixir projects, as well as what I've incorporated into the CI/CD pipeline at [Hiive](https://hiive.com).
+I realized I haven't written a new post in a while, so I wanted to share a small but useful piece of infrastructure I lean on a lot: the reusable GitHub Action I use for my Elixir projects.
+This is also the foundation of the CI/CD pipeline we use at [Hiive](https://hiive.com).

-## TL;DR:
+## TL;DR

 ```yaml [build-elixir-app.yaml]
 name: Build Elixir App